-Evaluation CFR \$431.424 and the Special Terms and Conditions agreement between the State and the between the State and the Secretary to implement the TEFRA-like 1115 demonstration waiver a May 12, 2015 - December 31, 2017 approved renewal period specifies an evaluation design be developed discussing the demonstration humbleset that are being tested hypotheses that are being tested, the data to be utilized, the baseline value for each measure, methods of data collection, and how the effects of the waiver demonstration will be isolated from those other changes occurring in the State at the s time through the use of comparison or control groups to identify the impact of significant aspects of the demonstration.
+CFR §431.424 and the Special Terms and Conditions agreement between the State and the Secretary to implement the TEFRA-like 1115 demonstration waiver's May 12, 2015 - December 31, 2017 approved renewal period specifies an evaluation design be developed discussing the demonstration hypotheses that are being tested, the data to be utilized, the baseline value for each measure, methods of data collection, and how the effects of the waiver demonstration will be isolated from those other changes occurring in the State at the same time through the use of comparison or control groups to identify the impact of significant aspects of the demonstration.
 The evaluation design becomes the blueprint for the evaluation report developed for the current TEFRA-like 1115 demonstration waiver renewal period.

-The study population for the TEFRA-like evaluation consists of all beneficiaries covered under Title XIX of the Social Security Act in the State of Arkansasyounger than 19 years of age who meet the medical necessity requirement for institutional care, have income that is less than the long-term care Medicald limit and do not have countable assets greater than \$2,000.
+The study population for the TEFRA-like evaluation consists of all beneficiaries covered under Title XIX of the Social Security Act in the State of Arkansas younger than 19 years of age who meet the medical necessity requirement for institutional care, have income that is less than the long-term care Medicaid limit and do not have countable assets greater than \$2,000.
 The study population is divided into two groups to operationalize the evaluation---i.e., the study group and a comparison group, where appropriate.
-The study group is the TEFRA-like demonstration waiver group that consists of beneficiaries enrotied in the Arkansas TEFRA-like program.
-The comparison group consist of Medicald ARKids First-A (ARKIds-A) program members.
-ARKIds-A provides health insurance to children who qualify based on family income level Analyses conducted with this comparison focus on cross-sectional analyses.
+The study group is the TEFRA-like demonstration waiver group that consists of beneficiaries enrolled in the Arkansas TEFRA-like program.
+The comparison group consist of Medicaid ARKids First-A (ARKids-A) program members.
+ARKids-A provides health insurance to children who qualify based on family income level.
+Analyses conducted with this comparison focus on cross-sectional analyses.

 Arkansas Division of Medical Services (DMS) and its contractor use multiple sources of data to assess the research hypotheses.
-The data collected include both data from administrative sources and survey based data (TEFRA Beneficiary Satisfaction Survey, Consumer Assessment of Health Care Providers and Systems (CAHPS).
-TEFRA Lock Out Survey) Administrative data sources include information extracted from the DMS' Medicaid Management Information System (MMIS) and associated the Decision Support System (DSS), as well as TEFRA-like program data such as results of the premium payment monitoring data.
+The data collected include both data from administrative sources and survey-based data (TEFRA Beneficiary Satisfaction Survey, Consumer Assessment of Health Care Providers and Systems (CAHPS), TEFRA Lock-Out Survey).
+Administrative data sources include information extracted from the DMS' Medicaid Management Information System (MMIS) and associated the Decision Support System (DSS), as well as TEFRA-like program data such as results of the premium payment monitoring data.